-Summarizing, the Monte Carlo integration/simulation will always be the ultimate tool for implementing perfect factorization into QED and pure electroweak parts at any order, at any needed precision level.
-In principle, it could be used to extract/fit EWPPs corresponding to a well defined effective Born matrix element (before squaring it), for any kind of experimental cut-off, without any problems due to presence of the non-factorisable QED corrections like IFI.
-This would come at a price of some effort.
-In particular, the simplified effective Born matrix element will have to be implemented in the MC optionally, in parallel with the full SM matrix element and subprograms providing weight differences due to variation of the EWPPs has to be added.
-For implementing scenario (B)$\to$(D) better 2-3 loop corrections (with subtracted QED and interpolation over input parameters) have to be added in the MC event generator of the KKMC class, along with the most sophisticated QED matrix element.
+Summarizing, Monte Carlo integration or simulation will always be the ultimate tool for implementing perfect factorization into QED and pure EW parts at any order, at any needed precision level.
+In principle, it could be used to extract or fit EWPPs corresponding to a well-defined effective Born matrix element (before squaring it), for any kind of experimental cut-off, without any problems due to the presence of non-factorizable QED corrections, such as IFI.
+This would come at the price of some effort.
+In particular, the simplified effective Born matrix element will have to be implemented in the MC, optionally, in parallel with the full Standard Model matrix element, and subprograms providing weight differences due to variation of the EWPPs have to be added.
+For implementing scenario (B)$\to$(D), better two- and three-loop corrections (with subtracted QED and interpolation over input parameters) have to be added in the MC event generator of the {\tt KKMC} class, along with the most sophisticated QED matrix element.